 Yoga With Adriene

-Yoga With Adriene is the second most-subscribed channel on our list of best fitness YouTube channels, at 12.2 million, and the most subscribed yoga channel overall.
+Yoga With Adriene is the second most-subscribed channel on our list of best fitness YouTube channels, at 13.6 million, and the most subscribed yoga channel overall.
 If you like following online yoga tutorials and you don’t know Adriene, you’ve kind of been living under a rock.
 Adriene has been on YouTube since 2012 and people absolutely love her open, light-hearted, and fun personality.
 She often cracks jokes during her yoga flows to lighten the mood, so if you love a fun yoga session, you will absolutely love her yoga channel.
 However, there are some people who find her jokes distracting and like it takes them out of a spiritual mindset, so if you prefer performing yoga in a more serious environment that’s more conducive to inner peace and detachment, you might find other yoga channels more suitable for you.

 Of course, that doesn’t mean that Adriene constantly cracks jokes or anything like that — her videos are very peaceful and calming, and sometimes fully joke-free — I’m just saying that the occasional joke might be distracting for some.

 Her videos are also very high-quality, and she is welcoming to all levels and all bodies.
 Her hope is to connect as many people as possible through yoga, and she always has deep messages that a lot of people resonate with.
 One of her most used phrases is “find what feels good”, which is meant to encourage people to tune into how their body feels and listen to it, so they can find positions and variants that feel good for them, and not over-stretch or over-exert themselves just to keep up with a qualified trainer.
 If you are a beginner at yoga, I suggest checking out her Yoga For Beginners and Foundations of Yoga series, where she proposes a lot of modified variants to make it easy even for the most inexperienced yogis.
-In fact, her most popular video, at 51 million views, is a 20-minute yoga for complete beginners workout:
+In fact, her most popular video, at 55 million views, is a 20-minute yoga for complete beginners workout:

 NaturallyStefanie

-Stefanie Moir is a Scottish vegan fitness YouTuber who’s had her channel since 2014 and is currently at 206K subscribers.
+Stefanie Moir is a Scottish vegan fitness YouTuber who’s had her channel since 2014 and is currently at 200K subscribers.
 She shares gym workout routines, plant-based recipes, and “What I Eat in a Day” videos.
-I’ve been following her for a very long time, and what I love about her channel, besides her fun uplifting personality and adorable Scottish accent, is that she doesn’t promote any diets or food restrictions.
-On the contrary, Stefanie has fun with her cooking and strongly believes in a healthy balanced mindset around food.
+I’ve been following her for a very long time, and what I love about her channel, besides her fun, uplifting personality and adorable Scottish accent, is that she doesn’t promote any diets or food restrictions.
+On the contrary, Stefanie has fun with her cooking and strongly believes in a healthy, balanced mindset around food.
 She believes that food should and can be enjoyed even when you want to be healthy and fit.
 All her recipes sound delicious and are focused on incorporating plenty of plant-based proteins, but she also doesn’t shy away from carbs and desserts.
 It’s all about balance and eating foods that can keep you satisfied.
-And with a plant-based diet, that’s much easier to accomplish, because you can have a much larger volume of food within the same number of calories as opposed to a densely calorie-packed high-fat animal-based meal.
+And with a plant-based diet, that’s much easier to accomplish, because you can have a much larger volume of food within the same number of calories as opposed to a densely calorie-packed, high-fat animal-based meal.

 Her gym workouts are also great, especially for women, with lots of advice on how to build muscle in all the right places, how to stay lean, and what exercises to do for strength or volume.
 Stefanie also has a fitness app on her website with a variety of workouts for home and gym, as well as vegan recipes and meal plans.
 She offers three payment plans, which I find quite affordable, with the lowest price being at under £6/month when paid yearly, but you can also choose monthly or quarterly plans.